google/oss-fuzz/docs/advanced-topics/corpora.md

 ## Obtain access

-In order to get access to a project's corpora, you must first be listed as the primary contact or an auto cc in the project's `project.yaml` file as described in the [New Project Guide]({{ site.baseurl }}/getting-started/new-project-guide/#projectyaml).
+To get access to a project's corpora, you must be listed as the primary contact or as an auto cc in the project's `project.yaml` file, as described in the [New Project Guide]({{ site.baseurl }}/getting-started/new-project-guide/#projectyaml).
 If you don't do this, most of the links below won't work.

 ## Install Google Cloud SDK

-The corpora for fuzz targets are stored on
-[Google Cloud Storage](https://cloud.google.com/storage/).
-To access them, you will need to [install](https://cloud.google.com/storage/docs/gsutil_install) the gsutil tool, which is part of the Google Cloud SDK.
-Follow the instructions on the installation page to login with a Google account listed in your project's `project.yaml` file.
+The corpora for fuzz targets are stored on [Google Cloud Storage](https://cloud.google.com/storage/).
+To access them, you need to [install the gsutil tool](https://cloud.google.com/storage/docs/gsutil_install), which is part of the Google Cloud SDK.
+Follow the instructions on the installation page to login with the Google account listed in your project's `project.yaml` file.

 ## Viewing the corpus for a fuzz target

-The fuzzer statistics page for your project on [ClusterFuzz]({{ site.baseurl }}/further-reading/clusterfuzz) will contain a link to the Google Cloud console for your corpus under the "corpus_size" column.
-You can browse and download individual test inputs in the corpus here.
+The fuzzer statistics page for your project on [ClusterFuzz]({{ site.baseurl }}/further-reading/clusterfuzz) contains a link to the Google Cloud console for your corpus under the **corpus_size** column.
+Click the link to browse and download individual test inputs in the corpus.

 ![viewing_corpus](https://raw.githubusercontent.com/google/oss-fuzz/master/docs/images/viewing_corpus.png)

 ## Downloading the corpus

-If you would like to download the entire corpus, from the cloud console link, copy the bucket path highlighted here:
+If you want to download the entire corpus, click the link in the **corpus_size** column, then copy the **Buckets** path at the top of the page:

 ![corpus_path](https://raw.githubusercontent.com/google/oss-fuzz/master/docs/images/corpus_path.png)

-And then run the following command to copy the corpus to a directory on your machine.
+Copy the corpus to a directory on your machine by running the following command:

 ```bash
 $ gsutil -m rsync gs://<bucket_path> <local_directory>
 ```
-Following the expat example above, this would be:
+Using the expat example above, this would be:

 ```bash
 $ gsutil -m rsync \